Pylons/pyramid/docs/narr/commandline.rst

         # start a transaction which can be used in the shell
         request.tm.begin()

-        # if using the alchemy cookiecutter, the dbsession is connected
+        # if using the alchemy backend to our cookiecutter, the dbsession is
-        # to the transaction manager above
+        # connected to the transaction manager above
         env['tm'] = request.tm
         env['dbsession'] = request.dbsession
         try: